shxdabb/layoff-analysis-sql-powerbi/README.md

 # Layoff Data Analysis (SQL + Power BI)

-## 📌 Project Overview
+## Project Overview

-This project explores and analyzes global layoffs data from the tech and startup sectors using SQL and Power BI.
-It includes a complete data cleaning pipeline, transformation steps, and exploratory insights into industry trends, company performance, and country-wise impact.
+This project focuses on analyzing layoff trends across the tech and startup ecosystem.
+Using SQL for data cleaning and transformation, and Power BI for visualization, the goal was to identify patterns in layoffs by industry, company, country, and funding stage.

+The dataset had several issues including duplicates, inconsistent formatting, and missing values.
+I created a staging table and applied multiple SQL operations to clean and prepare the data for analysis.
+Once cleaned, I used Power BI to build an interactive dashboard that presents the key insights clearly.

-## 💡 Key Features
+## Features

-- Data Cleaning with SQL (duplicates, nulls, standardization)
+- Full SQL-based data cleaning process
+- Handling of null values, duplicates, and formatting issues
+- Standardization of industries and country fields
-- Timestamp and data type fixes
+- Date conversions and data type corrections
-- Trend analysis (year-wise, industry-wise, country-wise)
-- Power BI dashboard for interactive visual exploration
+- Power BI dashboard for exploratory data analysis

+## Files Included

+- `layoffs.csv` - The raw dataset used
+- `cleaning_eda.sql` - SQL script with all cleaning and transformation steps
+- `power_bi_project_shxdabb.pbix` - Power BI file with the final dashboard

-## 🧠 Tools Used
+## Tools Used

-- SQL (MySQL / PostgreSQL)
+- SQL (MySQL)
 - Power BI Desktop

-## 📂 Files Included
-- `layoffs.csv`: Raw data file
-- `cleaning_eda.sql`: All SQL steps for cleaning and exploration
-- `power_bi_project_prince.pbix`: Power BI report

-## 🚀 Project Status
+## Notes

-Completed and ready for submission.
+This project is part of a larger exploration into how data cleaning and visualization can help uncover real-world business and economic trends.
+All steps were done manually with a focus on accuracy, not automation.